Donatella Versace

 Donatella is not attached to one place; she lives, moving from country to country where she owns property.

-At one point, she became too involved in creating a new self.
+At one point, she became obsessed with reinventing herself.
 Once she went under the plastic surgeon's knife, Donatella underwent a series of procedures: rhinoplasty, breast augmentation, lip surgery, laser skin resurfacing, zirconium teeth implants, and Botox injections.

 Donatella Versace Before and After Plastic Surgery